swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongamenewmap.md

 ---

 # OnGameNewmap
-This event is triggered when send when new map is completely loaded
+This event is triggered when game_newmap is triggered.
 ::: tabs
 @tab Lua
 ```lua